amnahsiddique/graphenee/docs/get_started.rst

 	}

- 7. Create a new class with name servletinitializer and extends it with spring servlet initializer , override a configure method here in this class and it will return the spring application builder to main class “application.java”
+ 7. Create a new class named servlet initializer and extend it with spring servlet initializer.
- 8. Create another java class, extend it with abstract dashboard setup and add unimplemented methods, annotate it with Service and uiscope, view of application first page.
+ 8. After extending, override a configuration method within the class which will return the spring application builder to the main application “application.java".
- 9. Create mainui.java extend it with adstractdashboardui, add unimplemented method and autowire spring view and applicationdashboard here.
-Annotate it with springUI, theme, push, viewport
+ 9. Create another java class, Extend it with abstract dashboard setup then add unimplemented methods, annotate it with Service and UIscope, view of application’s first page.

   .. code-block:: bash